honeyyl/Project_2_CS350/research/usage.md

 ## Main Purposes and Characteristics of the System

 ### Database Connectivity
 Superset connects to databases via **SQLAlchemy** and works seamlessly with most SQL-speaking databases.
+This is inclusive of MySQL, PostgreSQL, SQLite, and others.

 ### Data Visualization and Dashboards
 - Create diverse visualization types, such as charts, graphs, and geospatial representations.